opencor/opencor/src/plugins/3rdparty/LLVM/README.txt

 To address this shortcoming, we maunally qualify the classes that are currently needed by OpenCOR (grep for ---OPENCOR--- to find out which ones those are).
 Should OpenCOR ever need direct access to another class, then that class will obviously have to be qualified and LLVM rebuilt.

-To build LLVM is time consuming and therefore not something we want to do everytime we build OpenCOR.
+To build LLVM is time consuming and therefore not something we want to do every time.
 We therefore have two CMakeLists.txt files:
  - CMakeLists.txt[.use]: this is our default CMakeLists.txt file and the one which is to be used by default and once a binary version of the LLVM plugin exists (such a binary is located in either the windows, linux or macosx folder under [LLVM]/bin).
  - CMakeLists.txt.build: this CMakeLists.txt file should be used whenever LLVM needs to be rebuilt.
 Once this is done, use of the default CMakeLists.txt should be resumed.